-Previous Example.
-Say for instance, that someone accuses me of being a difficult person.
-They claim that I am difficult because they are trying to get me to question if my current behaviour is appropriate.
-Their goal is to control me and by planting a seed that I’m difficult, they want me to take the path of least resistance and comply to whatever it is they are trying to get me to do.
+Someone accuses me of being a difficult person.
+They claim I am difficult after I told them NO. Their intention is to get me to question if my current behaviour is appropriate or not.
+Their goal is to control me and by planting a seed that I’m difficult, they want me to take the path of least resistance and be submissive to their demand.
 They are creating an environment where I’m supposed to be a people pleaser (life in fear) as opposed to a free thinker (life in love).

-Previous Recovery Cycle (3-weeks): I listen to the claim.
+3-week cycle: I listen to the claim.
 I review my own perception of reality.
-I scour my mental file cabinet seeking examples to validate that I’m easy going and then acknowledge the times that I could have been viewed as difficult.
-Then, I reach out to a trusted friend that can either validate the claim that I’m difficult or reinforce that I’m perfectly within my grounds to say NO. After the internal validation AND external validation, I am then informed to either maintain my boundary or surrender to the abuser.
-This cycle used to take 3 weeks because the people I turned to sometimes would not understand domestic violence.
-They didn’t understand family abuse.
-I didn’t know what questions to ask because I didn’t have a label for it other than this doesn’t feel right.
-I didn’t even know that it was emotional abuse.
-OR that it was mental abuse.
+I scour my mental file cabinet seeking examples to validate I’m easy going and acknowledge the times I could have been viewed as difficult.
+Then, I reach out to a trusted friend to either validate the claim of being difficult or reinforce I’m having a normal human reaction to an abnormal human situation.
+After the internal validation AND external validation, I am then informed to either maintain my boundary or surrender to the abuser.
+This cycle used to take 3 weeks because oftentimes I chose to externally validate with people struggling with their own dysfunction.
+Not many are open about family abuse.
+I didn’t know what questions to ask?
+I didn’t have a label for it other than ‘this doesn’t feel right.’
+I didn’t even know about emotional abuse.
+I was taught that sometimes people are just assholes.
 I didn’t understand the terms ‘gaslighting’ ‘conditioning’ or ‘projection’ or fully understand the mantra ‘not my monkey, not my circus’.
-My ignorance sometimes led me to seek external validation from flying monkeys (people used to reinforce abuse and distort reality).
-My trauma bond to my abuser led me to seek external validation to people similar to my abuser rather than loving/kind people that had my best interest in mind.
+My ignorance led me to seek external validation from flying monkeys (people used to reinforce abuse and distort reality).
+My trauma bond to my abuser led me to seek external validation to people similar to my abuser rather than loving/kind people who had my best interest in mind.
 I took responsibility for everything, not just my response but I took responsibility for the abuse.
 I thought they were right and I was crazy.
 I mean, why would anyone cause harm or go to such great lengths as a way to control another human being?
-I was trying to apply logic to an abusive situation.
-This cycle took me 3 weeks to process and accept.
+I was trying to apply logic to a completely illogical situation.
+3-weeks to process and accept.
 This was my life for 13 years.
-(Again, I should probably do the inner child work but I’m not ready to explore if my abuse started before then.
+(Again, I need to do inner child work but I’m not ready to explore if my abuse started before then.
 So for discussion and healing purposes, I’m being kind with only acknowledging 13 years of being subject to this dysfunctional behaviour).

-Current Recovery Cycle (18 hours): As part of the healing process, I knew this would happen so I planned for the worst and hoped for the best.
-I acknowledge that I’m progressing.
-The simple fact that the abuser has not tried to contact me directly means that I successfully implemented a boundary.
-They know that crossing my boundary results in consequences – emails from this person to me have been redirected to another source to see the abuse first hand.
-I am no longer willing to suffer in silence.
-A small victory.
-After a moment of gratitude, I reach out to one of my support groups (narcissist abuse, domestic violence, or addiction).
+18-hour cycle: As part of the healing process, I knew this would happen so I planned for the worst and hoped for the best.
+Internally, I acknowledge I am processing a heavy life event.
+Internally, the abuser did not contact me directly meaning I successfully maintained a boundary.
+(It was established all emails received from this person were being forwarded to others to read the abuse first hand).
+I was no longer willing to suffer in silence and I was very loud about it. *A small victory.* After a moment of gratitude, I reach out to one of my support groups (narcissistic abuse, domestic violence, or addiction).
 I give a heads up on my situation and ask for help.
-I acknowledge that I have a choice to allow this to make me bitter or better.
-I want to side with bitter and reach out to my support group for help.
-They validate my feeling and then help me see various perspectives so I can be informed before making a final decision of bitter or better.
-Then I acknowledge another truth.
-The abuser is intending to cause disharmony between me and the 3rd party.
-I accept this is a possibility.
-I rationalise that the abuser is trying to isolate me.
-I remind myself that the abuser does not care about my well being and it’s all a game.
-The abuser has identified my weak point and a part of my world where I am unable to reduce my exposure/risk.
-My only recourse is to wait and keep faith that love conquers all (and of course that the 3rd party views me as a human being rather than some powerhouse that is unaffected by abuse).
+I acknowledge the abuser is my father.
+I acknowledge he spent approximately 3 days telling my mother she raised a slut for a daughter.
+I acknowledge this will make it difficult for me to lean on her for support.
+I acknowledge I have a choice to allow this into my world or ignore it.
+I validate my feelings in therapy.
+I acknowledge another truth – I’m not isolating myself, rather someone is trying to isolate me.
+I remind myself the abuser is not able to emotionally self-regulate.
+I remind myself the abuser does not care about my well being.
+I remind myself of The Game.
+I accept a kink in my armour – experiencing anger for my exposure.
+I decide my response is to keep faith that love conquers all (and of course I hope my mother is able to view me as a human being rather than some powerhouse who is unaffected by abuse).

 The worst nightmare for a narcissist is an informed empath.
-I’m so grateful that the support groups allow me to focus on how to respond.
-Rather than seek validation on the words being said.
-The focus was on understanding the desired result of the abuser.
-Once it’s accepted and I remember it’s all a game, it’s fairly easy to focus on forward movement.
-That simple shift has been HUGE with my recovery and healing journey.
-I was being tested and I passed… I no longer seek to validate if a claim is correct.
-Their opinion of me is none of my business.
-I focus on the desired outcome.
+I’m so grateful my support groups allow me to focus on how to respond.
+Rather than seek validation on words being said.
+They help me shift focus by reminding me to understand the desired result of the abuser: to create disharmony or distract me.
+Once I accept everything is a game, I am empowered on whether or not to play.
+Does playing allow me to experience forward movement?
+This simple shift has been HUGE with my recovery and healing journey.
+Recognising I was being tested and passed!
+The relief of no longer seeking validation is powerful!
+Having a strong sense of self is powerful.
+The ability to allow others to say whatever they need to say is powerful.
+The opinion of others about me is none of my business.
+I maintain focus on the desired outcome: MY WELLNESS.